-In the UK, it is a requirement of your visa and a boarding school condition that every child from overseas must have a parent or an appointed legal guardian resident in the UK to take care of them.
+In the UK, it is a requirement of your visa and a boarding school condition that every child from overseas must have a parent or an appointed guardian resident in the UK to take care of them.

 Who takes the guardianship responsibility for my son/daughter?

-Whether in school or staying with a host family, Quest Guardians’ Principal, Chris Michelmore, remains the legal guardian of our international students whilst he/she is in the UK.
+Whether in school or staying with a host family, Quest Guardians’ Principal, Chris Michelmore, remains the educational guardian of our international students whilst he/she is in the UK.
 He is assisted by his team of Office Administrators and qualified Coordinators.
 During term time, the school has responsibility for day-to-day care, as well as for the academic and social development of your child.
 Families hosting international students take over responsibility for day-to-day care whilst your child is staying with them at times when the school is closed.